Kafva/kage/README.md

 # kage
-iOS password manager with age-encryption and git.
+Cross platform password manager using age-encryption and git.
+Supported platforms:

+* iOS
+* Android (WIP)
+* CLI for Linux/macOS (WIP)

 ## Development notes
 A git server for automated and manual testing can be setup with